-As of March 31, 2020, there was \$21,474 in unrecognized compensation cost that is expected to be recognized over an estimated weighted-average amortization period of 2.9 years.
+As of June 30, 2021, there was \$34.5 million in unrecognized compensation cost that is expected to be recognized over an estimated weighted-average amortization period of 2.9 years.

 The fair value of options is estimated using the Black-Scholes option pricing model, which takes into account inputs such as the exercise price, the value of the underlying common stock at the grant date, expected term, expected volatility, risk-free interest rate and dividend yield.
-The fair value of each grant of options for the three months ended March 31, 2020 and 2019 was determined using the methods and assumptions discussed below:
+The fair value of each grant of options for the six months ended June 30, 2021 and 2020 was determined using the methods and assumptions discussed below:

 - The expected term of employee options is determined using the "simplified" method, as prescribed in the SEC Staff Accounting Bulletin (SAB) No. 107, whereby the expected life equals the arithmetic average of the vesting term and the original contractual term of the option due to the Company's lack of sufficient historical data.
-The expected term of non-employee options is equal to the contractual term. - The expected volatility is based on historical volatilities of similar entities within the Company's industry which were commensurate with the expected term assumption as described in SAB No. 107. - The estimated annual dividend yield is 0% because the Company has not historically paid and does not expect for the foreseeable future to pay, a dividend on its common stock. - Subsequent to the IPO, the Company is traded on the Nasdaq Select Market.
-Fair value is determined by the stock price quoted on Nasdaq.
-Prior to the IPO, the Company considered numerous objective and subjective factors in estimating the fair value of its common stock, including the estimated fair value of the Company's Series A and Series B preferred stock.
+The expected term of non-employee options is equal to the contractual term. - The expected volatility was based on the historical stock volatility of several comparable publicly traded companies over a period of time equal to the expected term of the options, as we do not have sufficient trading history to use the volatility of our own common stock.

+- The estimated annual dividend yield is 0% because the Company has not historically paid and does not expect for the foreseeable future to pay, a dividend on its common stock. - The Company is traded on the Nasdag Select Market.
+Fair value is determined by the stock price quoted on Nasdag.